lude-bri/ft_printf_42_LP/README.md

 For example, upon finding the first %, it identifies its type.
 In our case, the first type is `s` so it processes the first argument as a **string** and uses a specific method to insert the string "Luigi" into the output.
 The function repeats this procedure with each subsequent `%` it finds, and so on.

 In other hand, when the function printf does not encounter any `%`, writes everything normally into the output.

+That is the way that printf function works.
+Prints every char into the output.
+If `%` is found, the function will check the next character is a **format specifier** or not.
+If it is, printf will check which specifier it is to print the correspondent.

+## Format Specifiers